Table of contents

 2. Reliability:

-• Server Side Tracking with Webhooks is more reliable than client-side tracking because it is less dependent on the user’s browser environment, which can be affected by adblockers, network problems, or browser settings.
+• Server Side Tracking with webhooks is more reliable than client-side tracking because it is less dependent on the user's browser environment, which can be affected by adblockers, network problems, or browser settings.

 3. Security:

-• Server Side Tracking with webhooks can be more secure because the data is sent directly from server to server, reducing the risk of data loss or interception.
+• Server Side Tracking with webhooks can be more secure because data is sent directly from server to server, reducing the risk of data loss or interception.

 Disadvantages of Webhooks for Server Side Tracking